jibchain-net/Grant-Proposal/README.md

 (not required but recommended, when applicable):

 ## Proposal for token distribution:

-JBC Staking
-Releasing 500,000 JBC within 1 year period

-JBC Farm
+JBC Staking and Farm
-Releasing 500,000 JBC within 1 year period
+Releasing for both programs with the amount of 500,000 JBC within 1 year period